EliLauwers/assignment1/assignment1_report.md

 ## 5.1 Postal codes and month letters

-Construct a list of unique email addresses of all persons who did a registration for which (1) the rented car is owned by a branch for which the sum of the numbers in the branches postal code (branch.postalcode) equals the sum of the numbers in the postal code of the person, who rented the car (person.postalcode), and (2) the first date of the rental period (registration.period\_begin) is in a month which name ends with letter ‘r’ (in English).
+**Question**: Construct a list of unique email addresses of all persons who did a registration for which (1) the rented car is owned by a branch for which the sum of the numbers in the branches postal code (branch.postalcode) equals the sum of the numbers in the postal code of the person, who rented the car (person.postalcode), and (2) the first date of the rental period (registration.period\_begin) is in a month which name ends with letter ‘r’ (in English).
 You may assume that all postal codes consist of 4 digits between 0 and 9.
 In the result table, we expect one column with name email of datatype varchar.

+**Answer**:

 ``` sql
 SELECT DISTINCT p.email